GRM-VisualVault/php-rest-client-library/README.md

 WELCOME TO THE PHP VISUAL VAULT REST API CLIENT LIBRARY

-* This application serves as a method for accessing the Visual Vault REST API while using PHP to handle the requests.
+* This application serves as a method for accessing the Visual Vault REST API while using PHP.

 * Start with the token.php page and declare your constants on that page (your credentials).